MicrosoftDocs/win32/desktop-src/medfound/codecapi-avencvideotemporallayercount.md

 This property is also used with [H.264 UVC 1.5 camera encoders](camera-encoder-h264-uvc-1-5.md).

 CODECAPI\_AVEncVideoTemporalLayerCount, [CODECAPI\_AVEncVideoUsage](codecapi-avencvideousage.md), and [CODECAPI\_AVEncCommonRateControlMode](https://msdn.microsoft.com/library/windows/desktop/dd317842) are static encoder properties.
-Once set, these will only take effect after a set media type is called on the camera’s output pin.
+Once set, these will only take effect after a set media type is called on the camera s output pin.

 ## Requirements